What is Tai Chi Chaun? What do we teach...

-It is a series of choreographed slow soft flowing movements that have a participant always in a state of motion from the start to the end of a sequence.
-Each movement has its own name within the choreographed sequence of movements.
-There are principles which are applied to the form or framework of movements, these range from corresponding breath with either the inhalation or exhalation of a deep, gentle breath, aligning the posture, smooth continuous movement, pushing against resistance, maintaining mental awareness and focus, relaxing the joints, moving from a point known as the Dan Tian which relates to the core of the body.
-This coordination of movement and breath is believed to free the flow of “chi, a life-force energy that when blocked, can cause stress and illness.
+There are five original styles of Tai Chi Chuan and many variants, each named after the different families in China that developed them.
+The styles are Chen, Yang, Wu, Wu Hao and Sun.
+The differences between these styles are mainly the different paces, stances, weight distribution and movements employed in them.
+However, they all still have similar basic principles underlying them.
+These range from corresponding movement with either the inhalation or exhalation of a deep, gentle breath, aligning the posture, smooth continuous movement, pushing against resistance, maintaining mental awareness and focus, relaxing the joints and always moving from a point known as the Dan Tian, 3 finger widths below the navel.
+This coordination of movement and breath is believed to free the flow of “chi”, a life-force energy that when blocked, can cause stress and illness.
 By improving the link between a person’s mind and body, Tai Chi chuan re-establishes natural harmony.

 Qigong is a traditional holistic health discipline that goes back at least 2000 years and can be translated as ‘internal energy work’.
 The moves are a wonderful method of relaxation and a gentle way to strengthen the mind and body.
 There may be centuries between the creation of Qigong and Tai Chi Chaun but both activities harness the "Chi", helping our life energy flow.

 In Class we practice "Phoenix Qigong" which was created after careful examination of the practice of Tai Chi Chaun, Qigong and internal cultivation methods, Neidan.